svnnynior/code-drills/show-me-the-money/Readme.md

 # Show Me The Money

+[!NOTE]
+For the instructions on how to run the project, please read [DEVELOPMENT.md](./DEVELOPMENT.md).

 The goal of the project is to build a simple one page application to display the Balance Sheet Report from [Xero](https://www.xero.com/au/).

 Please read through the API documentation at https://developer.xero.com/documentation/api/accounting/reports#balance-sheet.